Beanies

 Sewn label $25-$65 $0.70-$1.60 Minimal branding, lower cost targets, subtle identity Less visual impact from a distance

 Placement matters as much as method.
 A patch set too low can disappear into the cuff.
 Embroidery that is too wide can distort when the knit stretches.
 Dense stitch counts also raise cost because they take more machine time and more thread.
-That does not mean the logo should be stripped down to nothing; it means the logo needs to be sized for the fabric.
+For a standard 2 to 2.5 inch mark, a 6,000 to 10,000 stitch embroidery is often enough for a readable logo; once you move above 12,000 stitches, cost usually rises noticeably without improving show-floor visibility by much.

 In practice, a readable mark around 2 to 2.5 inches wide is often more effective than a larger design with tiny type.
 That is especially true on dark knits, where fine letters can vanish unless the contrast is strong.
 Buyers often ask for more detail because the art already exists, but the beanie is what decides what is actually legible.

 Repeatability is another cost factor.
 A decoration method that looks good once but shifts from run to run creates avoidable risk.
 Ask how the supplier controls placement, whether the logo is stitched from a fixed point, and how symmetry is handled on cuffed styles.
-A cheap order that drifts on reorders becomes expensive quickly.
+A good production check is to approve a first-piece sample, then confirm stitch count, placement distance from the cuff edge, and left-right alignment before bulk sewing starts.

 For some brands, a woven patch is worth the extra cost because it preserves edges better than embroidery and reads cleaner in close-up photos.
 For others, embroidery is the better choice because it is faster and easier to reorder.
 The right answer depends on the artwork and the event use, not a blanket rule.